deleugpn/blog/content/blog/3-things-i-learned-working-on-a-bref-runtime/index.md

 The requirement to publish layers on all region means we can't just upload the zip file to S3 once and cross-publish it on all regions.
 We must actually upload the same content over and over again.
-This limitation stumble on a potential network limitation because trying to upload the same file to 20+ AWS regions often leads to a network error.
+This limitation stumble on a potential network limitation because trying to upload the same file to 20+ AWS regions in parallel (all at once) often leads to a network error.

 Speaking of dependencies, we could not leave Composer out of the conversation.
 Composer does not accept one GitHub Repository to host multiple packages so separating the Runtime code from the Bref Package is something that must be orchestrated within the code itself.
 There is also a direct dependency between